A critical step for any business trying to rank locally is to include Google My Business (GMB) in your local SEO strategy.

 To find this link:

 - Select the entire URL link at the top and copy it.
-This link is what you can provide to people.
+This is the link you provide to your customers

 - Remind them.
 It’s easy for people to forget that you asked them to leave a review.
 So, send them a friendly reminder.